legalize-dev/legalize-nl/nl/BWBR0035791.md

 **5.511F** In order to protect the radio astronomy service in the frequency band 15.35–15.4 GHz, radiolocation stations operating in the frequency band 15.4–15.7 GHz shall not exceed the power flux-density level of −156 dB(W/m2) in a 50 MHz bandwidth in the frequency band 15.35–15.4 GHz, at any radio astronomy observatory site for more than 2 per cent of the time.
 (WRC-12)

+**5.511G** Stations in the aeronautical mobile (OR) service operating in the frequency band 15.41–15.7 GHz shall not cause harmful interference to the radio astronomy service operating in the frequency band 15.35–15.4 GHz.
+The aggregate power flux-density (pfd) received from stations in the aeronautical mobile (OR) service operating in the frequency band 15.41–15.7 GHz at any radio astronomy station operating in the frequency band 15.35–15.4 GHz shall be in compliance with the protection criteria provided in Recommendations ITU-R RA.769-2 and ITU-R RA.1513-2, unless specifically agreed by the affected administration(s).
+(WRC-23)

 **5.512** **Additional allocation:** in Algeria, Saudi Arabia, Austria, Bahrain, Bangladesh, Brunei Darussalam, Cameroon, Congo (Rep. of the), Egypt, El Salvador, the United Arab Emirates, Eritrea, Finland, Guatemala, India, Indonesia, Iran (Islamic Republic of), Jordan, Kenya, Kuwait, Lebanon, Libya, Malaysia, Mali, Morocco, Mauritania, Montenegro, Nepal, Nicaragua, Niger, Oman, Pakistan, Qatar, Syrian Arab Republic, the Dem.
 Rep. of the Congo, Singapore, Somalia, Sudan, South Sudan, Chad, Togo and Yemen, the frequency band 15.7–17.3 GHz is also allocated to the fixed and mobile services on a primary basis.
 (WRC-15)

 **5.513** **Additional allocation:** in Israel, the band 15.7–17.3 GHz is also allocated to the fixed and mobile services on a primary basis.
 These services shall not claim protection from or cause harmful interference to services operating in accordance with the Table in countries other than those included in No. **5.512**.